lewiswolf/kac_drumset/readme.md

 def isConvex(vertices: npt.NDArray[np.float64]) -> bool:
 	'''
 	Tests whether or not a given array of vertices forms a convex polygon.
-This is achieved using the resultant sign of the cross product for each vertex:
-		[(x_i - x_i-1), (y_i - y_i-1)] x [(x_i+1 - x_i), (y_i+1 - y_i)]
+This is achieved using the resultant sign of the cross product for each vertex: [(x_i - x_i-1), (y_i - y_i-1)] x [(x_i+1 - x_i), (y_i+1 - y_i)].
 	See => http://paulbourke.net/geometry/polygonmesh/ 'Determining whether or not a polygon (2D) has its vertices ordered clockwise or counter-clockwise'.
 	'''

 def largestVector(vertices: npt.NDArray[np.float64]) -> tuple[float, tuple[int, int]]:
 	'''
 	This function tests each pair of vertices in a given polygon to find the largest vector, and returns the length of the vector and its indices.
+	'''

+def polygonArea(vertices: npt.NDArray[np.float64]) -> float:
+	'''
+	An implementation of the shoelace algorithm, first described by Albrecht Ludwig Friedrich Meister, which is used to calculate the area of a polygon.
 	'''
 ```